Last Updated on

 Having spent a few weeks with your child might make you believe that you are getting to know each other pretty well.
-And as much truth as there might be in it, there are also certain new things that a child might start doing or end up throwing a few surprises which could make you wonder if you really do know your baby at all.
-Worry not, as all these are signs of your baby’s increased growth and rapidly building up his understanding of the world around him.
+And, as much truth as there might be to it, there are also certain new things that a child might start doing that could make you wonder if you really do know your baby at all.
+Worry not, as all these are signs of your baby’s increased growth, and will rapidly build up his understanding of the world around him.

 3 Week Old Baby Development

-Each baby grows a little differently from the other.
-Therefore, there is no specific rule or benchmark as such that defines a healthy growth of a child.
-A 3 week old baby growth spurt could occur that might cause your baby to look a lot more different in a short period of time.
+Each baby grows a little differently.
+Therefore, there is no specific rule or benchmark as such that defines the healthy growth of a child.
+A 3-week-old baby growth spurt could occur that might cause your baby to look a lot more different in a short period of time.

-Your child will start making even more sounds than before and start taking efforts to look around by turning his head gradually.
-The eyes will start gaining some stability and he will be able to look in a direction properly.
+Your child will start making even more sounds than before, and start taking efforts to look around by turning his head gradually.
+The eyes will start gaining some stability, and he will be able to look in one direction properly.

 [Also Read: Newborn Baby Development]

-On a general level, a 3 weeks old baby’s weight and height are demarcated for each gender.
-Female babies are somewhere around 52-53 cm long, with a weight of around 3.5-4 kg.
-For male babies, the length is 53-54 cms and weight is around 4-4.5 kg.
-Babies that are larger than usual or premature may be outside this scale.
+On a general scale, a 3 week old baby’s weight and height are demarcated for each gender.
+Female babies are somewhere around 52 to 53 cm long, with a weight of around 3.5 to 4 kg.
+For male babies, the height is 53 to 54 cm, and weight is around 4 to 4.5 kg.
+Babies that are larger than usual, or premature, may be outside this scale.

-As the upper body strength of your baby starts developing, it is good if he lies on his chest under your supervision and tries to lift his head or attempt to use his arms to support himself.
-With these attempts, they can develop the required strength to hold themselves firmly upright.
+As the upper body strength of your baby starts developing, it is good if he lies on his chest under your supervision, and tries to lift his head, or attempts to use his arms to support himself.
+With these attempts, babies can develop the required strength to hold themselves firmly upright.

 [Also Read: Newborn Baby Milestones]

-A 3 weeks old baby feeding amount increases as compared to before and he tends to exercise a lot more effort in suckling more milk, which can result in tiredness.
-This results in longer sleep cycles or sleeping the moment feeding is completed.
+A 3 week old baby’s feeding amount increases as compared to earlier, and he tends to exercise a lot more effort in suckling more milk, which can result in tiredness.
+This results in longer sleep cycles, or sleeping the moment feeding is completed.

-Since the stomach is still small, it won’t be able to hold a large amount of milk which would lead to frequent feeding cycles.
+Since the stomach is still small, it won’t be able to hold a large amount of milk, which would lead to frequent feeding cycles.
 These could be once every two hours or so, too.
-If your baby has trouble breastfeeding and resorts to bottle feeds, these could then be once every 4 hours or so.
-Again, this is too early to enforce a routine since the growth cycle is still at quite a peak.
+If your baby has trouble breastfeeding, and resorts to bottle feeds, these could then be once every four hours or so.
+Again, this is too early to enforce a routine, since the growth cycle is still at quite a peak.

 [Also Read: Newborn Baby Feeding]

-The increased feeding often results in tiredness that sets in real quick and causes your baby to sleep almost instantly.
-This could be right after you are done feeding or simply cuddling them casually and they fall asleep within no time.
-A full stomach keeps your baby satisfied and calm, and his body automatically realizes that it is great to fall asleep now.
+The increased feeding often results in tiredness that sets in real quick, and causes your baby to sleep almost instantly.
+This could be right after you are done feeding or simply cuddling them casually, and he may fall asleep within no time.
+A full stomach keeps your baby satisfied and calm, and his body automatically realizes that it is great to fall asleep now!

-Due to this constant hunger cycles, a 3 week old baby sleep patterns do not fall into a specific structure since they will be ready for milk within a few hours or so after the previous feeding.
+Due to these constant hunger cycles, a 3 week old baby sleep pattern does not fall into a specific structure, since he will be ready for milk within a few hours or so after the previous feeding.
 Even after a feeding, if your baby does not fall asleep readily, it is important to let your doctor know about it.
 He would primarily check if the weight gain is as expected.
-In cases with birth complications or premature babies, they might take a little longer than other babies to reach the proper weight.
+In cases of birth complications or premature babies, your little one might take a little longer than other babies to reach the proper weight.

 [Also Read: Newborn Baby Sleeping]

 All human beings are born with certain reflexes ingrained in them, and with babies, those start becoming more evident at this stage.
-Sucking on the breast, grasping around for objects or a firm grip on the breast, and moving of legs, are all those that occur almost by themselves.
-This is also the stage where the reflex of waking up with a start, or reflexively moving limbs while sleeping, may occur.
+Sucking on the breast, grasping around for objects, keeping a firm grip on the breast, and moving of legs are movements that occur almost by themselves.
+This is also the stage where the reflex of waking up with a start, or reflexively moving limbs while sleeping may occur.
 These mostly continue for many years thereafter as well.

-When awake, babies seem a lot more alive than before as they have increased response to voice and facial recognition.
-They could focus on some aspect of your face as well, such as your nose, or an earring, or your mouth.
-Making various noises and using their tongue to show suckling are all signs of discovery that your baby undergoes.
-At times, there might be weird sounds or movements that your baby makes which might be new to you.
-Rest assured, these are just unique identities of your baby.
+When awake, babies seem a lot more lively than before, as they have increased response to voice and facial recognition.
+They could focus on some aspect of your face as well, such as your nose, an earring, or your mouth.
+Making various noises and using the tongue to show suckling are all signs of development that your baby undergoes.
+At times, there might be weird sounds or movements that your baby makes, which might be new to you.
+Rest assured, these are just unique identities of your baby!

 3 Week Old Newborn Baby Care Tips

-Here are some tips to care for a 3 week old baby.
+Here are some tips to care for a three week old baby:

-Feeding can get quite tiring for the baby at this age but it is important that they have regular feeding nonetheless.
-They might sleep off while feeding or wake up shortly after one has completed.
-Make sure they get as much food as they require.
+Feeding can get quite tiring for the baby at this age, but it is important that he has regular feeding nonetheless.
+He might sleep off while feeding, or wake up shortly after one session has finished.
+Make sure your baby gets as much food as he requires.

 Adjusting to Sleeping Patterns

-You might want to sleep as soon as your baby has slept, but find yourself waking up to hunger cries just a few hours after it.
+You might want to sleep as soon as your baby has slept, but might also find yourself waking up to hunger cries just a few hours after it.
 Or worse, you might end up cuddling your baby to sleep after a feed, since he has trouble falling asleep by himself.
-With erratic patterns, it is still important to note that they get good sleep.
+With erratic patterns, it is still important to note that he gets good sleep.

 Supervised Time on Tummy